apigeeks-com/a6s-fbl-k8s-plugin/docs/helm.md

     # [optional] whether to wait for helm chart to be installed
     wait: true

     # [optional] timeout in seconds - min 0, max 3600 (1 hour)
     timeout: 300
 ```

 ## Action Handler: Helm Delete

+Delete helm release.
+Note '--purge' command line option is used under the hood.

 **ID:** a6s.k8s.helm.delete